doubleirish/mybatis-spring-boot/captionsfull.md

 In this presentation we will :-
 - Provide a brief introduction to MyBatis
 - Demonstrate how to build a simple MyBatis based Data Access Object (DAO)
+- Examine some of the other useful features of Mybatis like Dynamic SQL
+- And See the situation where MyBatis really shines.